aRakkolainen/AWA__PROJECT/README.md

 - Learn full-stack development and REST API
 - Learn NoSQL database use, use of MongoDB
 - Demonstrate the final outcomes of learning for the course

+## Project status
+Meets the requirements of the course project